AriFordsham/GHCWiki/type-functions-solving.md

 ### Observations

-- SubstVar is the most expensive rule as it needs to traverse all type terms.
+- Only SubstVarFam when replacing a variable in a family equality can  lead to recursion with (Top).
-- Only SubstVar when replacing a variable in a family equality can  lead to recursion with (Top).
+- A significant difference to `new-single` is that solving is a purely local operation.
+We never instantiate any flexible variables.

 ## Finalisation